 It’s important to know that a family’s auto insurance covers the damage caused by anyone on the policy, which should include the teen driver.
 In addition, the “family purpose doctrine” makes parents directly liable for accidents their children cause under many circumstances.
 This doctrine recognizes the potential danger of a motor vehicle and holds parents responsible for ensuring its safe use.
 They are liable for the consequences when they negligently fail in that responsibility.

 To seek compensation under this doctrine, you must show that the parents:

 - Maintain the vehicle for the general use of the family

-- Gave their child their expressed or implied consent to use the vehicle before the accident
+- Gave their child their expressed or implied consent to use the car before the accident

 Contact an Experienced Teen Car Accident Lawyer in Durham, NC Today